cdrummey216/whoami/whoami.md

 Each identity can be regarded as a fractal set, or a never ending pattern of variable answers in response to the question "Who are you?" or "Who am I?"
 This pattern is a _stream of answers_ over time concentrated on a singlular topic, or the Self.

-## The XOR operation //dev topic, intend to update all identity equations with XOR of result values

-_If we have a sequence of XOR operations a ^ b ^ c ^ ..., then we can remove all pairs of duplicated values without affecting the result._

-As shown in the section _Conclusions about Choice_, the Self must respond at all times in order to live.
-As a result, this means that we must always choose how to respond at any given moment.
-If I must choose, what is the method for finding truth?
-Consider the following problem, which demonstrates the various properties of XOR operations as well as a common problem faced every day.
-How do I decide to act in the absence of other knowledge?

-_You are given an array of n - 1 integers which are in the range between 1 and n.
-All numbers appear exactly once, except one number, which is missing.
-Find this missing number._

-Think of your self.
-Who you were and how its changed over the course of your life.
-Imagine that you are given an array of n - 1, where the items in the array are snapshots of your identity at any point in time leading up to the present.
-The present identity, the snapshot on the top of the pile, is always undefined because it can always be redefined.

-How do I know that I change?
-I can XOR my present self with my past selves to see my growth and change over time.

 ## Propositions

 ![](logical_identity.png)